 Any project proposed in Sunnyvale should take care to include the highest quality, sustainable designs and materials in order to meet the goals of the City.
-The State CalGreen program and City green building program maintain high standards in this area, but mixed-use projects should go beyond the green building minimum standards.
+The State CalGreen program and City green building program maintain high standards in this area, but mixed-use projects should be encouraged to go beyond the green building minimum standards.